1729prashant/UseThisLink/DesignDocument.md

 api/handlers.go	Split among services	Move handler logic to relevant service internal/db/	Each service /db/	Each service manages its own DB access
 5. What NOT to Do
-Don’t try to split everything at once.
+Don't try to split everything at once.
 Start with one service (e.g., Link Service), get it running in Docker, then move to the next.
-Don’t share internal Go packages between services.
+Don't share internal Go packages between services.
 If you need shared code, make a /pkg/ or a Go module.
-Don’t keep SQLite for distributed services.
+Don't keep SQLite for distributed services.
 Move to a networked DB before splitting.
 6. Next Steps Checklist
 [ ] Set up Docker Compose for local orchestration.